sonhungel/ChatTogether/README.md

 # ChatTogether
-Realtime chat app using swift5 coupled with firebase and running on iphone 7+ with ios 14.0.1
+Realtime chat app using swift5 with firebase and running on iphone 7+ with ios 14.0.1

 Summary about this project: